|What is hypokalemia? Causes Symptoms Diagnosis Treatment|

 - Glucose administration, which stimulates insulin production, which drives potassium into cells.

 Mild cases of hypokalemia are usually asymptomatic.
 Symptoms may relate to the underlying cause and not hypokalemia itself.

 Cats with moderate to severe hypokalemia will present with symptoms due to low potassium which interferes with the contractibility of skeletal, cardiac and smooth muscles.
-One of the first symptoms of hypokalemia in cats is severe muscle weakness due to the higher loss of potassium from the muscles compared to other tissues, the heart (also a muscle) is also affected with arrhythmias (abnormal heart rhythms).
+One of the first symptoms of hypokalemia in cats is severe muscle weakness which is due to the higher loss of potassium from the muscles compared to other tissues.
+Abnormal heart rhythms (arrhythmias) can develop in the heart (also a muscle).

 Other symptoms may include: